 Make sure that your boat is where you left it!
 Here a few precautions from Admiral Marine that you can take to protect your boat from theft.

-25% of all boat insurance claims received by Admiral Boat Insurance are as a result of theft.
+25% of all yacht insurance claims received by Admiral Boat Insurance are as a result of theft.
 Theft from and of dinghies is all too common.
 As with RIB’s ensure your dinghy is stored out of sight, off road, or in a secure dinghy park.

 - Store the dinghy only on a trolley, if left in a dinghy park.
 This makes it harder to tow away